troclaux/notes/sql.md

   - operates on groups after they've been grouped, rather than rows before they've been grouped
   - IMPORTANT: you can't use `HAVING` before `GROUP BY`
 - `ORDER BY`: order records based on one or more columns
-  - limit: restrict the number of matches
+- `LIMIT`: limit the number of rows returned
+  - `LIMIT 3;`: show only the first 3 results
+- `OFFSET`: skip a number of rows before starting to return results
+  - `OFFSET 5;`: skip first 5 results and show the rest

 - `INSERT`: add new rows to a table
   - data types: syntax is different depending on the DB (mysql, postgresql, etc)